facts.svg

 The Aerosol Alliance has made a generic LCA of a spray paint can.
 Hereby we used Ecochain Mobius, an LCA software tool.
 In the future we aim to disclose a more detailed overview of our LCA model via a brief report.
 However, for now we don’t want to bombard you with the nitty gritty little details and just provide the numbers.

-Based on our study we found that 1 aluminum spray can with white paint uses ~3.3 kg CO2-eq
+Based on our study we found that 1 spray can with black paint uses ~2.7 kg CO2-eq

-So using 100 spray paint cans per month causes the same impact on climate change as drinking over 16.500 cups of coffee!
+So using 100 spray paint cans per month causes the same impact on climate change as drinking over 12.666 cups of coffee!
 Insane right?
-This number considers that the spray cans are eventually incinerated in a waste treatment facility.
-We believe this is the most common end-of-life scenario in the more technologically advanced nations.
+This number considers that the spray cans are eventually recycled in a special waste treatment facility that can handle aerosol cans.
+We know from our research this is rather the exception.
+The most common end-of-life scenario is that of incineration which has a higher impact on the environment.

 03. How LCA works